rpicard/explore-flask/9-static_files.md

         stats.html
 ```

-Now, to use the asset bundles for the admin portion of our application, we'll insert the bundled files into admin/layout.html:
+To use our admin bundles, we'll insert them into the parent template for the admin section, _admin/layout.html_.

 myapp/templates/admin/layout.html
 ```